mt-akar/HauntedHunch/README.md

 ## Disclaimer!
 Unfortunately the Android game is down as of Feb 2020 due to a bug on online servers.
-I will fxi it as soon as possible.
+I will fix it as soon as possible.